Your Guide To The Best Pasta Pot (In 2021)

 • Occasional reports of it arriving defective–Check on arrival and return if any problems

-• A see through tempered glass lid
+• See-through tempered glass lid

-• A pasta insert -easy to use
+• Pasta insert -easy to use

 Pros: